Science fiction’s ups and downs

 Science fiction developed on two tracks, more or less.
 One track was formed by the occasional writings of unusually bright people or outright geniuses.
 Mary Shelley, Jules Verne, H.G.
 Wells, Yevgeny Zamyatin, Aldous Huxley and George Orwell are the exemplars of that track.
 The second track was pure genre fiction, written for a core genre readership, originally very immature and utterly inartistic fiction.

 The genre writing in those magazines tended to be very clumsy and immature, even as Aldous Huxley was writing Brave New World at a high level of sophistication in the early 1930s.
 A gulf separated the genre track from the genius track.
 But the quality trend in the genre track was upward, notably at Astounding Stories under the editorship of John W. Campbell Jr. starting in 1938.
 Robert Heinlein especially pointed the way during the 1940s.
-He was distinguished by remarkable intelligence rather than finesse, but what artistry he displayed was better than most in those magazines.
+He was distinguished by remarkable intelligence and storytelling verve rather than finesse, but what artistry he displayed was better than most in those magazines.
 Clifford Simak also pointed the way up.
 Genre fiction wasn’t yet respectable, but it was getting better.

 In the 1950s, the quality of the genre track surged upward.
 The Magazine of Fantasy and Science Fiction was launched in 1949, and Galaxy magazine in 1950, good competition to the dominant magazine, Astounding.
 Fritz Leiber’s 1950 short story “Coming Attraction,” published in the second issue of Galaxy, was a landmark of mature pessimism.
 Science fiction short stories became some of the best fiction.
 “Noise” by Jack Vance (in a 1952 issue of Startling Stories), “The Star” (1955) by Arthur C. Clarke, “Journeys End” (1957) by Poul Anderson, and “Flowers for Algernon” (1959) by Daniel Keyes expressed basic human dilemmas in artistic, moving, dramatic form.
 Ray Bradbury started publishing his best short stories in the 1950s, many of them with very dour views of life.